RetroJohn86/Pokemon-Go-Web-Sources-Archive-Season-11-too-20/Readme.md

 __**Files and Folder Structure.**__

 **Images**
-All images from Websites are organized by category. e.g. ?.
+All images from Websites are organized by category. e.g. Season ( Number ) - Season ( Name ) Season ( YEAR ).

 ## __**Disclaimer**__